Tietoevry-Create/gh-actions-workshop/tasks/4/README.md

 There are many different permissions we need to give our jobs if we want them to perform certain actions, and we can see which permissions are required in the [documentation](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs).

 Permissions can be added to workflows or to jobs.
+Best practices is to use as little as possible.
 In our case we only need to add permissions to the `post-comment` job, so let's do that:

 ```diff